Some other "Famous" Mastertons ......

 - Bill Masterton, the National Hockey League player who died as a result of injuries sustained during a game.
 Born in Winnipeg, Manitoba, Canada on 16 August 1938, he received massive head injuries and loss of blood when he hit his head on the ice after being checked playing for Minnesota North Stars against Oakland in 1968.
 He died 2 days later.
 The Bill Masterton Trophy is awarded annually for dedication, sportsmanship and perseverance.

-- Danny's son, also Danny Masterton, was in the news in 2007 when he was one of a group of British Marines arrested illegally by Iranian authorities before being freed 13 days later.
+- Danny's son, Daniel Masterton, was in the news in 2007 when he was one of a group of British Marines arrested illegally by Iranian authorities before being freed 13 days later.

 - Dawn Masterton, fictional character in the US surf and swimsuit series 'Baywatch'.
 The character was played by former Penthouse Pet of the Year turned actress, Brandy Ledford, in 17 episodes between 1999 and 2000.